longhorn09/TSY/README.md

 # TSY
-To parse yield curve for purposes of graphing from treasury.gov
+To parse yield curve for visualization purposes from treasury.gov

 # config.json